esc to close

 Note on Extended 5 GHz Channels

-In addition to the standardized U-NII bands, some frequency planning tools (including ours) display extended 5 GHz channels such as 169 (5845 MHz) and 173 (5865 MHz).
+In addition to the standardized U-NII bands, some frequency planning tools and vendor implementations display extended 5 GHz channels such as 169 (5845 MHz) and 173 (5865 MHz).
 These channels:

-While adjacent to U-NII-4 in frequency, these extended channels are governed by separate regulatory provisions and must not be confused with unlicensed Wi-Fi channels operating under FCC Part 15.
+While adjacent to U-NII-4 in frequency, these extended channels are governed by separate regulatory provisions and must not be confused with unlicensed Wi-Fi channels operating under FCC Part 15 Subpart E.

 Regulatory Use and Constraints